Here is my homemade organics-based formula for getting rid of things like aphids, thrips and mealybugs on potted or patio pots.

-I started using a version of this spray about three years ago, when my son got to walking age.
+I started using a version of this spray about three years ago, when my son reached walking age.
 He loved going out on the backyard patio and, like any child, was just inquisitive enough to pick off any flower or leaf within reach.
-So, I figured it was time to start using only "organic" products on the patio.
+So, I figured it was time to start using only organic products on the patio.

 We know citrus oil (d-limonine) works on anything, but at what rate will it cause a phytotoxic burn?